Scaless/scaless.github.io/docs/_posts/2021-06-16-Curious-Case-of-the-Carrier.markdown

 categories: halo
 ---

+Note: I have already submitted this bug through 343 support, please don't send duplicates :)

+---

 ## 1. Getting Carried Away

-If you've played a lot of the Combat Evolved level The Library on the Master Chief Collection, you may have noticed something odd about Flood Carriers.
+If you've played a lot of the Combat Evolved level 'The Library' on the Master Chief Collection, you may have noticed something odd about Flood Carriers.

 When a Flood Carrier explodes, it will deal a varying amount of damage to you depending on if you were the one to kill it or if it died of natural causes.